-This is especially true of my watch.
-It's an OMEGA Speedmaster and was the most expensive thing I'd ever bought for myself at the time - a signpost on my path to adulthood.
-When shopping around, I wanted a watch with heritage - something that would accompany me on my adventures to the Moon and back (figuratively speaking, of course).
-This historic chronograph, which Buzz Aldrin took to the Moon (literally) seemed to be an appropriate choice.
+I have the same "rugged" philosophy with my OMEGA Speedmaster, the most expensive thing I've ever bought myself.
+When shopping around, I wanted a watch with heritage - something that could accompany me on my adventures to the moon and back (figuratively speaking, of course), and this historic chronograph, which Buzz Aldrin took to the moon and back (literally) seemed an appropriate choice.

 There was one problem, though.
 I had a hard time making it my own.
-After two years of wearing it almost every day, and being able to account for nearly every scratch around its bezel, the watch still felt more like it was Omega's than it was my own.
-The issue came down to the bracelet.
-It felt bulky, and the polished links made it look more like jewelry than the tool that I wanted my watch to be.
+After two years of wearing it almost every day and being able to account for nearly every scratch around its bezel, the watch still felt like it belonged more to Omega than to me.
+I decided the issue came down to the bracelet.
+It felt bulky, and the polished links made my watch look more like jewelry than the tool that I wanted it to be.

 So I decided to take action and try a nylon NATO strap on for size (I ordered it from HODINKEE).
 In no time, the watch finally joined ranks with my A.L.I.C.E. pack, my favorite ISAIA shirt and my Barbanera's.
 It finally looks like the watch I've always wanted.
 Actually, I'm thinking of riding this wave further and commissioning a custom watch strap from THIS AWESOME LEATHERSMITH that I met in Rome...
 Stay tuned for further developments.